-End the Cycle was developed (and continues to evolve) with genuine participation from people with disabilities.
+End the Cycle was developed (and continues to evolve) with genuine participation from people with a disability.

-To collect the stories from all the people you meet in End the Cycle, we visited community projects working to improve the lives of the poorest people with disabilities in Cambodia, the Solomon Islands and Bangladesh.
-Our resource collection teams in each country included people with disabilities from the communities we visited.
+To collect the stories from all the people you meet in End the Cycle, we visited community projects working to improve the lives of the poorest people with a disability in Cambodia, the Solomon Islands and Bangladesh.
+Our resource collection teams in each country included people with a disability from the communities we visited.
 Our partner organisations are:

 - Cambodia Disabled People’s Organisation, an organisation representing more than 35 grassroots Disabled People’s Organisations (DPOs) with a combined membership of more than 10,000 individuals.